loiccoyle/loiccoyle.github.io/content/projects/zsh_gh_copilot.md

 gh copilot explain ...
 ```

-> Don't forget to update the `gh-copilot` extension with `gh extension upgrade --all` from time to time.
+> Don't forget to update the `gh-copilot` extension with `gh extension upgrade gh-copilot` from time to time.

 ## Step 2 - Installing the `zsh-gh-copilot` plugin